N-dimensional Convex Obstacle Avoidance using Hybrid Feedback Control (Extended version): Simulation Results

 We consider an unbounded workspace \textit{i.e.}, obstacle $\mathcal{O}_0 = \emptyset$, with $2$ three-dimensional, convex obstacles, as shown in Fig. \ref{figure:result_1}.
-We apply the proposed hybrid feedback controller \eqref{hybrid_control_law} for robot initialized at $8$ different locations in the obstacle-free workspace.
+We apply the proposed hybrid feedback controller \eqref{hybrid_control_law} for the robot initialized at $8$ different locations in the obstacle-free workspace.
 The target is located at the origin.
-The radius of the robot is set to $0.15 m$.
-The minimum safety distance $r_s = 0.05m$ and the parameter $\gamma = 0.2m$.
-The gains $\kappa_s$ and $\kappa_r$, used in \eqref{control_u}, are set to $0.5$ and $1$, respectively.
-The sensing radius $R_s$, used in \eqref{visible_boundary}, is set to $1m$.
-The parameter $\epsilon$, used in \eqref{partition_rm}, is set to 0.05m.
+The radius of the robot is set to $0.2 m$.
+The minimum safety distance $r_s = 0.1m$ and the parameter $\gamma = 0.5m$.
+The gains $\kappa_s$ and $\kappa_r$, used in \eqref{control_u}, are set to $1$ and $2$, respectively.
+The sensing radius $R_s$, used in \eqref{sensor_visible_boundary}, is set to $2m$.
+The parameter $\epsilon$, used in \eqref{partition_rm}, is set to $0.5m$.
 From Fig. \ref{figure:result_1}, it can be observed that the robot converges to the target location while simultaneously avoiding collisions with the obstacles.
 Fig. \ref{figure:result_2} shows that the center of the robot stays at least $r_a$ meters away from the boundary of the obstacles.

-The complete simulation video can be found at \url{https://youtu.be/67eDVXH1wbw}.
+We now consider a two-dimensional workspace containing 12 convex obstacles.
+A point robot is initialized at 24 different locations along the workspace boundary, as depicted in Fig. \ref{multiple_initial_2D}, with the target located at the origin.
+The safety distance $r_s$ is set to $0.1\,m$.
+The parameters $\gamma$ and $\epsilon$ are set to $0.2\,m$ and $0.5\,m$, respectively.
+The gain parameters are $\kappa_s = 1$ and $\kappa_r = 2$, and the sensing radius $R_s$ is set to $1\,m$.
+In Fig. \ref{multiple_initial_2D}, dashed trajectories represent the robot's motion in the \textit{move-to-target} mode, while solid trajectories indicate motion in the \textit{obstacle-avoidance} mode.
+Under the hybrid feedback controller \eqref{hybrid_control_law}, the robot safely converges to the target from all initial locations.